Querying Gold namespace

 What to do: Use COALESCE or explicit NULL checks when filtering or aggregating optional fields.

-Why it matters: Many fields in the Gold layer are optional (owners, tags, descriptions).
+Why it matters: Many fields in the Gold namespace are optional (owners, descriptions, terms).
 SQL WHERE clauses exclude rows with NULL values by default, which can silently drop assets from your results.

 How to implement: